spatie/image-optimizer/README.md

 ## Example conversions

-Here's are some example conversions done by this package.
+Here are some example conversions done by this package.

 ### png